jdaeheon/jdaeheon.github.io/src/data/markdown/projects/auditory.map.md

 ![The experiment participant is looking around with the low-vision simulator on](/image/auditory-map/2.png)

+### Providing cue for mouse navigation

-Sonar is a project aimed at assisting BLV users in terms of navigating a webpage through sound.
-The initial idea is to provide low-vision individuals guidance when navigating the webpage via mouse.
+Sonar is a project aimed at assisting BLV users' web navigation through sound.
+It provides low-vision individuals guidance when navigating the webpage via mouse by using the sound.
 With canny edge detection, Sonar traces out the contour of the web components.
-Followingly, it creates a sound map of the webpage by matching current cursor coordinates with the light intensity value of the outline.
+Followingly, it creates a sound map of the webpage by matching current cursor coordinates with the light intensity value of the contour.

 <div style="display: flex;">
     <div style="flex: 1; padding: 5px;">